mjclobo/CWT_Multi/docs/CWTmath.rst

      &\approx 15 \ \mathrm{days} \, .

-Another way to word the Rayleigh criterion is: if a signal is composed of sine waves at two different frequencies we need the sine wave at the higher frequency to complete at least one more cycle than the signal at the lower frequency, in order to be able to tell the two frequencies apart.
+Another way to word the Rayleigh criterion is: if a signal is composed of sine waves at two different frequencies, we need the sine wave at the higher frequency to complete at least one more cycle than the sine wave at the lower frequency, in order to be able to tell the two frequencies apart.
 This is shown graphically below.